 1. Process costs

-The cost of processing a supplier invoice is the most basic metric, but in many cases, one of the most difficult to assess.
+The cost of processing a vendor invoice is the most basic metric, but in many cases, one of the most difficult to evaluate.
 The challenge is to obtain an objective comparison of the process steps included in the cost calculation.
-Some studies include the costs associated with handling of invoices, digitization, certification, filing, matching, ...
-This is where the Benchmark studies can be particularly useful because of its ability to use a consistent definition in the cost analyzes.
-Even with such consistency, different cost studies show Costes del Proceso de Cuentas por Pagar a wide range of operating results.
-A benchmarking study calculates the cost of processing a provider invoice in a segment ranging between 3 and 15 EUROs per invoice, while another study puts the cost between 5 and 19 EUROs per invoice.
-However, following the answers of respondents, studies point out that the average cost to process a vendor invoice is about 6 EUROs.
-Interestingly, there is little correlation between the cost of processing an invoice from a provider and company size.
+Some studies include the costs associated with invoice handling, scanning, certification, archiving, matching, ...
+This is where Benchmark studies can be particularly useful given their ability to employ a consistent definition in their cost analyses.
+Even with such consistency, different cost studies show a wide range of operational results.
+One benchmarking study estimates the cost of processing a vendor invoice in the range of EUR 3 to EUR 15 per invoice, while another study puts the cost between EUR 5 and EUR 19 per invoice.
+However, following the respondents' answers, the studies highlight that the average cost to process a vendor invoice is approximately EUR 6.
+Interestingly, there is very little correlation between the cost of processing a supplier invoice and the size of the company.

 Other useful accounts payable KPIs are the number invoices processed per employee per year and the number of days required to process a provider invoice.
 Best practices suggest that in high performing Accounts Payable departments an employee can process 20,000 invoices with purchase order a year.
 Departments in these same high performing departments, the average processing time per provider invoice is about 3 days.
 This compares with 6 days required to process an invoice which is the average objective set by the companies surveyed.